 Dr. Nancy O'Hara is a board certified Pediatrician.
 Prior to her medical career, Dr. O'Hara taught children with autism.
 She graduated with highest honors from Bryn Mawr College and as a member of the Alpha Omega Alpha Honor Society from the University of Pennsylvania School Of Medicine.
 She earned a Master's degree in Public Health from the University of Pittsburgh.
 After residency, chief residency and general pediatric fellowship at the University of Pittsburgh, Dr. O' Hara entered general private practice in 1993, and in 1998 began her consultative, integrative practice solely for children with special needs.
 Since 1999 she has dedicated her practice to the integrative and holistic care of children with neurodevelopment disorders, ADHD, PANDAS/PANS, OCD, Lyme and Autistic Spectrum Disorder.
 She is a leader in the training of clinicians, both in the US and abroad.

 Dr. Gail Szakacs is board certified in Internal Medicine.
 She graduated from Hamilton College in 1995 with honors.
 After three years of working in the healthcare field and doing medical research, she attended St. George's University School of Medicine where she was a member of the Iota Epsilon Alpha International Medical Honor Society.
 After completing her Internal Medicine residency at St. Michael's Medical Center (a Seton Hall University program) in Newark, NJ, Dr. Szakacs worked as a Hospitalist in CT before moving to private practice.
-Since 2006, she has dedicated her functional medicine practice to the integrative care of children and adults with neurodevelopmental disorders and chronic illness (including ADHD, Autism Spectrum Disorder, Lyme Disease, Allergies, Inflammatory Bowel Disease, OCD, and Autoimmune Disease).
+Since 2006, she has dedicated her functional medicine practice to the integrative care of those with neurodevelopmental disorders and chronic illness, as well as preventative medicine to optimize long-term health and wellness.